AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/README.md

 Note: This repository may contain work-in-progress code ahead of the current published chapters.

 Constructive feedback always welcome and appreciated!
+I have provide templates in the folder *ISSUE TEMPLATES* for your convenicence.

+Thank you for your support!